samyaklondhe/aproposdrive-aws-devops-assignment/README.md

+lright.
+I’m going to fix this cleanly and decisively.
+Below is a FULL README.md that WILL render images on GitHub if (and only if) your folder structure is exactly:

+aproposdrive-aws-devops-assignment/
+├── app/
+│   ├── app.py
+│   ├── Dockerfile
+│   ├── docker-compose.yml
+│   ├── requirements.txt
+│   └── templates/
+│       ├── index.html
+│       └── success.html
+├── screenshots/
+│   ├── ss1.png
+│   ├── ss2.png
+│   ├── ss3.png
+│   └── ...
+│   └── ss22.png
+└── README.md

+If images still don’t open after this, the problem is NOT markdown — it’s either:

+wrong folder name (Screenshots vs screenshots)

+wrong file name (ss1.PNG vs ss1.png)

+or images not pushed

+No excuses.
+Now paste THIS EXACT FILE as README.md.

 Aproposdrive AWS & DevOps Assignment

-This repository contains my submission for the AWS & DevOps Intern assignment provided by Aproposdrive Technologies Pvt.
-Ltd.
-The goal of this assignment was to design, containerize, deploy, and scale a simple application on AWS using best practices while keeping the setup cost-optimized.

-Task 1 – Application Setup (Frontend + Backend + Database)

-I created a simple Flask-based web application with a user registration form.
-The application stores submitted user data in a MySQL database.

-The project includes:

-Flask backend

-HTML frontend

-MySQL database connection

-Project structure on local machine:

-Screenshot:

-Task 2 – Dockerization

-Docker was used to containerize both the Flask application and the MySQL database.

-Steps performed:

-Created a Dockerfile for the Flask app

-Created a docker-compose.yml to run app and database together

-Exposed required ports

-Verified containers restart automatically

-Docker image creation:

-Screenshot:

-Running containers check:

-Screenshot:

-Task 3 – AWS EC2 Deployment

-An EC2 instance was launched using a free-tier eligible instance type.

-The following actions were performed:

-Launched EC2 instance

-Connected using SSH

-Installed Docker and Docker Compose

-Copied application files to EC2

-Ran containers using Docker Compose

-EC2 instance running:

-Screenshot:

-SSH connection into EC2:

-Screenshot:

-Docker & Docker Compose versions on EC2:

-Screenshot:

-Project directory structure on EC2:

-Screenshot:

-Task 4 – Application Access

-The application was successfully accessed using the EC2 public IP address.

-Application landing page:

-Screenshot:

-The MySQL database runs inside a Docker container, and data submitted through the UI is stored inside the database container.

-Task 5 – Load Balancer & Auto Scaling

-To make the setup scalable and production-like, the following AWS services were configured:

-Application Load Balancer (ALB)

-Target Group

-Launch Template

-Auto Scaling Group (ASG)

-The application listens on port 5000, and the ALB routes traffic to healthy instances.

-Application Load Balancer created:

-Screenshot:

-ALB Listener configuration:

-Screenshot:

-Auto Scaling Group created:

-Screenshot:

-Auto Scaling EC2 instance running:

-Screenshot:

-Target Group health check status:

-Screenshot:

-Free-tier instance type used (t2.micro):

-Screenshot:

-Desired capacity set to 1 to avoid over-provisioning:

-Screenshot:

-Task 6 – Cost Optimization

-Cost optimization was ensured by:

-Using free-tier eligible instance types

-Keeping desired capacity to 1

-Using Auto Scaling to scale only when required

-Avoiding unnecessary AWS resources

-Task 7 – Troubleshooting (Explanation)

-During the setup, the following issues were encountered and resolved:

-1. Application not accessible
-This happened when security groups did not allow inbound traffic on port 5000.
-Fix: Updated security group rules to allow traffic from ALB and public access where required.

-2. Container running but port not reachable
-Containers were running, but the application was not accessible externally.
-Fix: Ensured correct port mapping (5000:5000) and verified container logs.

-3. ALB health check failures
-Initial health check failures occurred because the application took time to start.
-Fix: Adjusted health check path and allowed sufficient warm-up time.

-Git Repository

-All application code, Docker configuration files, and screenshots are stored in this repository for verification.

-Git push confirmation:

-Screenshot:

-Conclusion

-This assignment demonstrates:

-Application containerization using Docker

-Deployment on AWS EC2

-Load balancing and auto scaling using AWS services

-Cost optimization and troubleshooting skills

-The setup follows a clean, practical approach suitable for real-world DevOps workflows.
+Overview

+This repository contains my submission for the AWS & DevOps Intern assignment by Aproposdrive Technologies.
+The goal was to build a simple application, containerize it using Docker, deploy it on AWS EC2, and configure load balancing and auto scaling with cost optimization.

+All steps were executed manually and documented with screenshots.

+Task 1: Application (Frontend + Backend + Database)

+I created a simple Flask-based user registration application with a MySQL database.
+The application accepts user input (name and email) and stores it in the database.

+Project structure on local system

+User registration page

+Form submission success page

+Data successfully stored in MySQL database

+Task 2: Dockerization

+The application and database were containerized using Docker and Docker Compose.
+Ports were exposed correctly, and containers were verified to be running.

+Docker image created

+Running containers using docker ps

+Docker Compose configuration

+Task 3: AWS EC2 Deployment

+A cost-optimized EC2 instance was launched and Docker was installed.
+The application containers were then run on the EC2 instance.

+EC2 instance running

+SSH access to EC2 instance

+Docker and Docker Compose installed on EC2

+Application directory structure on EC2

+Docker containers running on EC2

+Task 4: Application Access

+The application was accessed using the EC2 public IP address.

+Application accessible via EC2 public IP

+Task 5: Load Balancer & Auto Scaling

+An Application Load Balancer (ALB) and Auto Scaling Group (ASG) were configured to distribute traffic and ensure high availability.

+GitHub repository pushed

+Application Load Balancer created

+Load Balancer listener configuration

+Auto Scaling Group created

+Auto Scaling instance running

+Target group configuration

+Free-tier eligible instance type (t2.micro)

+Desired capacity set to 1

+Task 6: Cost Optimization

+Free-tier eligible EC2 instance type used (t2.micro)

+Desired capacity kept at 1

+Auto Scaling enabled to avoid over-provisioning

+Docker used to minimize resource usage

+Task 7: Troubleshooting

+When the application was not accessible, I verified EC2 security groups and ensured port 5000 was allowed.

+When the container was running but the port was unreachable, I checked Docker port mappings using docker ps.

+When the target group showed unhealthy, I SSHed into the instance and verified the application response using curl localhost:5000.

+Deliverables

+Complete working setup

+Source code

+Screenshots for every major step

+Step-by-step execution documentation

+Final Notes

+This assignment was completed manually to understand real-world AWS and DevOps workflows, including deployment issues and troubleshooting steps.